logo

 Improper Care and External Damage – Excessive heat use, aggressive chemical treatments, and tight hairstyles damage the hair shaft itself and can lead to breakage or even harm the follicle.

-Home-based hair restoration begins in the kitchen and in the mind.
+Home hair restoration begins in the kitchen and the mind.
 These are the building blocks that no external treatment can replace.

 1. Nutrition as a Restorative Tool – Feeding the Follicles From Within